svskaushik/3fi-Arweave-Bundlr/README.md

 # 3-fi: Decentralized Music Streaming Build with Arweave

-This is decentralized music storage and streaming application built with Moralis, using Arweave and bundlr for data storage and has contracts deployed on Polygon's Mumbai testnet.
+This is a decentralized music storage and streaming application built with Moralis, using Arweave and bundlr for data storage and has contracts deployed on Polygon's Mumbai testnet.

 'Albums' are ERC721 NFT collections and songs are the individual tokens in the collection